carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/05-managing-cuda-dependencies.md

 > ## Which version of NCCL are available via Conda Forge?
 >
-> Can you find out which version of NCCL are available via Conda Forge?
+> Find out which versions of the NVIDIA Collective Communications Library (NCCL) are available via
+> Conda Forge?
 >
 > > ## Solution
 > >